ianstormtaylor/slate/docs/walkthroughs/04-applying-custom-formatting.md

               break
             }

-            // When "B" is pressed, add a bold mark to the text. case 'b': {
+            // When "B" is pressed, bold the text in the selection. case 'b': {
               event.preventDefault()
-              Editor.addMarks(editor, { type: 'bold' })
+              Editor.setNodes(
+                editor,
+                { bold: true },
+                // Apply it to text nodes, and split the text node up if the
+                // selection is overlapping only part of it.
+                { match: 'text', split: true }
+              )
               break
             }
           }